AnotheRealitySrl/Reflectis-Documentation/docs/CK/gettingstarted/startanewproject/Addressable-setup.md

 ## Profiles configuration

-To configure the profiles of addressables, you have to click on "**Reflectis**" on the top bar and then click on "**Configure and build Addressables**".
+To configure the profiles of addressables, must to go to "**Reflectis**" on the top bar and then click on "**Configure and build Addressables**".

 ![BuildWorld](/img/buildworld_1_2.png)